aufziehvogel/ansible-roles/pidar-nginx/README.md

   user logging
 - `pidar_matomo_host`: The hostname of your matomo host
 - `pidar_matomo_siteid`: The siteid of this site that was assigned by matomo
+- `pidar_admin_legal_address`: The address of the admin that should be displayed on the About page (required in some jurisdictions)

 Example Playbook
 ----------------